Saint Louis University's Center for Healthcare Ethics offers a variety of courses including foundational, elective and study-abroad courses.

 HCE 6020: Religious Methods in Health Care Ethics

-A study of the hermeneutical significance of different methods in religious ethics and a critical analysis of the implication of these methods for the development of ethical theory and practice.
+A study of the hermeneutical significance of different methods in religious ethics and a critical analysis of the hermeneutical implications of these methods for the development of ethical theory.

 HCE 6040: Interdisciplinary Research in Health Care Ethics